YannickLuts/Wordpress-operator/README.md

 # Wordpress-operator

+**❗Currently this operator only works on GKE**

 This wordpress-operator aims to provide a simple way of deploying a wordpress environment inside your Kubernetes cluster.
-It was a project for an Internship and now the operator is open source.
+It was a project for my internship and now the operator is open source.

+**Keep in mind: This operator creates a NFS running inside your kubernetes cluster.
+It will automatically link with a GCE Persistent Disk.
+This means that if you download the source code, you won't be able to run the operator locally without changing the `VolumeSource` within the `CreateNFSdeployment` function.**

 # Goals
 The goals of this operator are: